-Lessons Learned from My First Women in Higher Education Conference
+Lessons Learned during Higher Education Conference

 I have known about this conference for several years.
 I have been invited several times.
 I am always too busy to fit the conference on my schedule.
 I finally attended the Mid-Hudson Association of Women in Higher Education’s annual conference on Friday, October 5.
 Why did I go?
 I am navigating my career in a new direction, positioning myself as discussed in the book Niche Down.
 Was I satisfied?
 Yes.
 The keynote speaker, Ilana Tolpin Levitt, affirmed the choices I’m making about my career as well as gave me a new perspective and new challenges in pursuit of having a better career.

 The conference was held at The Grandview in Poughkeepsie, and 150 women were in attendance according to the host.
 These women hailed from local colleges in the Dutchess, Ulster, Orange County areas.
 The majority work in administration.
 I don’t work in administration.
 However, it’s part of my career path.
 I’m not aiming for a seat as president or vice president as Dr. Merget of Culinary Institute of America expressed in her welcome, not all women want that type of responsibility.
 “The higher you go, the less connected you become to what you really want to do because there are competing priorities,” added Mrs. Levitt, author of What’s Mom Still Got to Do with it?
 Breathe New Life into Your Career By Understanding Your Mother-Daughter Relationship.
 Still women in leadership roles in high education “juggle complex and evolving pressures.”
 Mrs. Levitt, who has labored 26 years in the field of Higher Education, presented strategies and debunked myths about managing career advancements for women.